 About the Award

 The Richard Lounsbery Award is a $75,000 prize given in alternate years by the National Academy of Sciences and the French Académie des Sciences, to young (no older than 45) French and American scientists to recognize extraordinary scientific achievement in biology and medicine.
 In addition to honoring scientific excellence, the award is intended to stimulate research and encourage reciprocal scientific exchanges between the United States and France.
-Nominations are being accepted now for the 2025 Award.

 Jean-Léon Maître, CNRS Research Director at the Institut Curie Paris, will recieve the 2024 Richard Lounsbery Award for his outstanding and innovative work in mammalian developmental biology.